-A pre-emptive check-up for your furnace isn’t always top of mind or convenient.
-However, as we approach the frostier months, now is the best time to make sure your furnace is ready to provide you maximum comfort throughout the cold season.
+A pre-emptive check-up for your furnace is probably at the bottom of your to-do list.
+However, as we approach the colder months, now is the ideal time to make sure your furnace is ready to provide you maximum comfort throughout the cold season.

 Among the leading ways to prevent a breakdown and make sure it runs like a lean machine is with yearly scheduled tune-ups on your furnace

 .
-Just like any mechanical equipment, the working life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-Plus, regular cleanings can help pinpoint concerns before they become big problems and you end up cashing out for emergency rates on a cold winter night.
-Additionally, because furnaces burn fuel to heat things up, it’s important to inspect all the various components to ensure there aren’t any splits or leaks that could impact the safety of your home.
+Just like any mechanical equipment, the working life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
+In addition, regular cleanings can help pinpoint issues before they become big problems and you end up paying emergency rates on a cold winter night.
+Additionally, because furnaces burn fuel to heat things up, it’s important to inspect all the various components to ensure there aren’t any splits or leaks that could impact the safety of your household.
 Taking the time to schedule a tune-up, even when it’s not making that odd rattling noise you’ve been ignoring, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require annual HVAC maintenance to remain valid, so skipping your tune-ups can possibly result in losing your heating system warranty, which can be major money if your system does ever breakdown in the middle of a cold snap.
+Most manufacturers’ warranties require yearly HVAC maintenance to stay valid, so neglecting your tune-ups can actually result in losing your heating system warranty, which can be major money if your system does ever malfunction in the middle of winter.
 Always get all you can from your warranty by keeping it valid as long as possible with annual furnace system tune-ups from Fras-Air/General Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter